Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 ### Account created successfully

-Once a support plan is selected account creation is complete.
+Once a support plan is selected the account creation is completed.
 AWS offers some videos to get an understanding of AWS services.

+\TODO{inlcude the video links here}

 ## AWS Free Tier vs. Regular costing

-AWS offers 12 months of period to access AWS services for free with limited access.
+AWS offers a 12 months of period to access AWS services for *free* with limited access.
 If these limitations are crossed, AWS will charge for those services and respective amonut will be deducted from the card which was provided at the time of account creation.
+Thus it is important to identify exactly what is included with the free offering.

 #### Cost for AWS Services

-\TODO{This talks about SIngapore, but we also want US}
+\TODO{This talks about Singapore, but we also want US}

 - Amazon EC2: